Dr. Marcy Levy Shankman

 Marcy co-authored Emotionally Intelligent Leadership: A Guide for Students (Second Edition) (Jossey-Bass, 2015) as well as the corresponding suite of companion resources (Inventory, Facilitation and Activity Guide and Student Workbook).
 In addition to these publications, she has been published in peer-reviewed journals in leadership education as well as various magazines and periodicals on the subject of emotionally intelligent leadership.
 She presents workshops and trainings at businesses, non-profit organizations, colleges/universities, and conferences locally and across the country on a range of topics, including but not limited to leadership, emotional intelligence, and generational differences.

 Prior to establishing her training and consulting practice, Marcy held professional positions with Indiana University, the Hillel Foundation, and the University of Iowa.
-In addition to a Bachelor of Arts from the College of William and Mary and a Master of Arts from the University of Maryland at College Park, Marcy earned her Ph.D. from Indiana University in higher education administration in 2001.
+In addition to a Bachelor of Arts from William & Mary and a Master of Arts from the University of Maryland at College Park, Marcy earned her Ph.D. from Indiana University in higher education administration in 2001.
 An active volunteer, Marcy serves on the advisory board Facing History New Tech High School and servces on committees for the United Way of Greater Cleveland, the Jewish Community Federation of Cleveland, and Camp Wise.
 Marcy lives in Shaker Heights, Ohio with her husband Brett and two children, Rebecca and Joshua.

 Will Morris is the Founder and CEO of EdConnective.
 He is a member of the Wharton Venture Initiation Program and is also a Penn Social Impact House Fellow.
 Will received his Masters of Education from the University of Pennsylvania's Graduate School of Education.
 There he studied education policy and wrote his Masters Thesis on teacher development.
 Before UPenn, Will spent a year working as a life coach with a cohort of 30 African American freshmen as an Urban Prep Fellow in a Chicago Charter School.

-At William and Mary, Will was served as the president of Alpha Phi Alpha fraternity, spearheaded the Distinguished Gentlemen middle school mentoring program, and completed an honors thesis on the achievement gap.
+At William & Mary, Will was served as the president of Alpha Phi Alpha fraternity, spearheaded the Distinguished Gentlemen middle school mentoring program, and completed an honors thesis on the achievement gap.
 He was an active participant in the multicultural community, participated in a W&M habitat for humanity trip to Guatemala, and served on the chair of the Bone-Marrow Drive.
 Morris graduated in 2011 as a Psychology major and Community Studies Minor.

 Dr. Amy Barnes